Recently you received a notification from the OMA about a significant rate increase on OMA Disability Insurance.

 In 2010, the OMA rebated 45% of the premium on group disability insurance.

-This rebate was eliminated in 2017 and rates are now increasing – on average 22%.
+This rebate was reduced to zero (0) in 2017 and rates are now increasing – on average 22%.

 - OMA LIFE INSURANCE

 In 2010, the OMA rebated 65% of the premium on group term life insurance.